 Syracuse Workers’ Compensation Attorney

-Syracuse houses major industries like Upstate University Health System and Syracuse University.
-Many smaller businesses ply their trades here as well.
-Under New York law, nearly all of them must carry workers’ compensation insurance.
+Syracuse is home to major industries like Upstate University Health System and Syracuse University.
+Many smaller businesses employ thousands of workers here as well.
+Under New York workers’ compensation law, nearly all of them must carry workers’ compensation insurance.

 What Is Workers’ Compensation?